 DANCE/USA STATEMENT ON EQUITY AND INCLUSION

-Committed to dance in the metropolitan New York City area, Dance/NYC has adopted Dance/USA’s national statement on and core values of equity and inclusion (danceusa.org/core-values-of-equity-inclusion), as adapted for Dance/NYC.
+Committed to dance in the metropolitan New York City area, Dance/NYC has adopted Dance/USA’s former national statement on and core values of equity and inclusion as adapted for Dance/NYC.
+In June of 2018, Dance/USA updated their core values (danceusa.org/danceusa-core-values) to reflect their new strategic plan (danceusa.org/new-strategic-plan).
 Dance/NYC works in alliance with Dance/USA, the national service organization for professional dance.

 Dance as an art form provides expression, celebration, exploration, and transformation for all people.
 Inclusion and equal treatment of all members of the dance community in the metropolitan New York City area are core values of Dance/NYC and central to its mission.
 In achieving core values of equity and inclusion, Dance/NYC is committed to diversity in every aspect of its programming and services.
 Diversity in this context refers to groups, communities, and individuals identified by dance genre or form, race, ethnicity, national origin, gender, sexual orientation, socio-economic status, religion, age, or disability status.
 Dance/NYC is committed to honoring, nurturing, and advancing dance through the lens of diversity, inclusion, and equal opportunity in all aspects of its programming, services, and organization.
 Inclusion means a commitment to making all members of the dance community feel welcome and comfortable at Dance/NYC.

 Dance/NYC demonstrates its commitment to the core values of equity and inclusion by: